jackli921/Open-Trivia-Challenge/README.md

 ## Features
 1) an input form to select # of questions, categories, difficulty, and question type
 2) a triple timer system comprised of a bonus timer, a penalty timer, and an overtime penalty timer
-3) a comprehensive points system which grants or deducts points based on the time left in the above timer
+3) a points system which grants or deducts points based on the time left in the above timer
 4) a scoreboard that stores each attempt in local storage
-5) fully responsive design that scales according to screen sizes from iPhone SE (375px) to desktops (1000px or greater)
+5) responsive design from iPhone SE (375px) to desktops (1000px or greater)

 ## Installation